Is it true that Santa lives in Switzerland?

 What are those nicely decorated windows during Christmas ?

-Another distinctive Swiss Christmas tradition is Advent windows or (Adventsfenster).
-This tradition is still kept alive in villages and smaller towns and used as another way to countdown Christmas.
-It is quite fascinating how it is organised.
-In a village 24 people (families, schools, even local businesses) are selected, and they decorate one of their window(s) in a holiday theme.
+One of the other distinctive Swiss Christmas traditions is Advent windows or (Adventsfenster).
+This tradition is alive in villages and smaller towns.
+It is another way for the countdown to Christmas.
+Its organisation is quite fascinating.
+In a village they select 24 people (families, schools, even local businesses).
+Then they decorate one of their window(s) in a holiday theme.
 Designs vary from animals to angels and from shapes to colors.
 People use transparent papers that can nicely pass through the light from inside.
 Every night between December 1 and 24 a window opens its shutters to reveal the decoration.
 It stays open till December 25th at least, to entertain the neighbourhood.
-People use this as a socializing occasion and invite their neighbors for a drink and homemade finger food 🏠
+People use this as a socializing occasion and invite their neighbours for a drink and homemade finger food 🏠

 How can we decorate à la Suisse?